 Cultural Workshops at School

 This component makes it possible for cultural resources (artists, writers and representatives of cultural organizations) to come into the classroom and share their creative process with the students in a workshop.
 It is also possible for some workshops to be carried out using videoconferencing, under certain conditions.

 Role of partners

-The program encourages diversity in the cultural projects offered to students throughout their education.
 Professional artists, writers and cultural organizations are invited to share their creativity with students by presenting various works of art and by having students discover occupations related to the arts and culture in an active, participatory manner.
 The students take part in creative workshops that bring them into contact with the creative ideas of the invited artists, their means of expression, their language and different aspects of their craft.

 - Artists work in one of the following artistic disciplines: performing arts, multidisciplinary arts, digital arts, visual arts, cinema and video, media and multimedia, craft and design, new art practices.